Selling to the council

 - Including comments surrounding sourcing of raw materials and recycling of wastes

 - Attempts to reduce or manage energy and water use

-You can work out your carbon footprint at Suffolk creating the greenest county - Carbon footprint calculator
+You can work out your carbon footprint at Carbon Charter - Calculate your Carbon Footprint

 For more information on how we can help your business become more energy efficient visit our Business energy efficiency pages.

-The 'Get fit to bid' diagnostic tool has been created for local businesses who are interested in securing public sector contracts.
+The awareness and capability diagnostic tool has been created for local businesses who are interested in securing public sector contracts.